frictionlessdata/tableschema-js/README.md

 <sup>4</sup> topojson is not implemented

 ### Infer
-Given headers and data, `infer` will return a JSON Table Schema as a JSON object based on the data values.
+Given headers and data, `infer` will return a Table Schema as a JSON object based on the data values.
 Given the data file, example.csv:

 ```csv
 id,age,name